Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.'

-But if you’re looking for a simple way to back up and store your own images, then Lightroom CC may be a great solution for you.
+But if you’re looking for a simple way to back up and store your own images, then Lightroom may be a great solution for you.

-As well as making back up painless, Lightroom CC automatically tags your photos on import to make your photo organization easier.
+As well as making back up painless, Lightroom automatically tags your photos on import to make your photo organization easier.

 And it does this auto-tagging with the help of Adobe's own AI tool, Adobe Sensei.